Academic research on police transparency

 Before You Speak

-• Choose 2-3 key studies that directly address the justifications being offered for encryption
+• Choose two or three studies that directly address the justifications being offered for encryption

 • Prepare specific citations with author, year, and publication that officials can verify

-• Have copies available to submit to the record or provide to decision-makers
+• Have copies to submit to the record or hand to decision-makers

 During Testimony